nevinera/traverse/dungeons/Work-In-Progress/Blind.md

 ### Story
 You've escaped ________ and now find yourselves in what you believe to be the heart of the mountain, far away from the light of day and goblin fires.
+You can make out dim shapes all around you, but only a closer inspection will reveal their identity.
-With only certain death behind you, you press on not knowing what new dangers await you in the eternal night of the subterranean.
+With only certain death behind you, you press on not knowing what new dangers await you in the eternal twilight.

 ### Special Rules
-  - Visbility is 2 squares radius
+  - Visbility is 2 squares radius.
+Once a marker is within this radius, (reveal) turn it over and proceed accordingly
   - Monsters get surprise attack when discovered then remain on board
     - Heroes turn pauses with current spending and monster turn begins.
 Once monster turn complete, heroe's turn resumes
-  - Hero movement points spent individually (to allow for monster reveals if necessary)
+  - Generic Tokens placed on map facedown for monsters, traps, treasures, and exit
+    - revealed once hero (or whisp) approaches
   - Torches extend light radius by 1 square and reduce enemy pdef by 1

 ### Monsters